bendwild/quartz1/docs/features/private pages.md

 ## `ignorePatterns`

-This is a field in `quartz.config.ts` under the main [[configuration]] which allows you to specify a list of patterns to effectively exclude from parsing all together.
+This is a field in `quartz.config.ts` under the main [[Configuration]] which allows you to specify a list of patterns to effectively exclude from parsing all together.
 Any valid [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) pattern works here.

 > [!note]
 > Bash's glob syntax is slightly different from fast-glob's and using bash's syntax may lead to unexpected results.